Also known as the Eight Wastes and the Eight Deadly Wastes and the eight forms of waste.

 Unused Human Skills

-Not using the potential and creativity of employees and not involving them is a waste.
-Organizations employ people for the specific skills they possess, and it is wasteful not taking advantage of their many other skills and capabilities.
-Many companies now realize that their biggest assets are their employees.
-It is only by exploiting the ideas and skills of employees that companies can reduce the other types of waste and improve their performance.
+Not using the potential and creativity of employees and failing to involve them is a waste.
+Organizations employ individuals for the specific skills they possess, and it is wasteful not to leverage their many other skills and capabilities.
+Many companies recognize that their most valuable assets are their employees.
+It is only by exploiting the ideas and skills of employees that companies can reduce the other types of waste and enhance their overall performance.

 Examples